FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 2. remove those assignments, repeat from previous step until no dead assignment is found

+We can also use the data flow framework discussed in the previous section.

 ### Local Value Numbering

 Local value numbering comes in handy when we are dealing with aliases and